 If you're a pen-and-ink newbie, you may already know that hatching and crosshatching are two important (and very cool) moves.
 But if that's all you know, get ready for an ink-splattered surprise: There are so many other fabulous methods for creating shape, texture, dimension and more.

-You're working on a portrait, and so far it's a win: You're closer than ever to capturing the likeness in the face (go you!), but then you hit a snag — the clothes.
-The fabric folds are giving you the serious jitters.
+You're working on a portrait, closer than ever to capturing the likeness in the face, but then you hit a snag — the clothes.
+The fabric folds are giving you serious jitters.

 You're getting ready to leave for a birthday party and suddenly realize, d'oh!
 You still need a card!
 You've got two options: You can run to the store and grab the first non-terrible card you see, or you can grab some paper and produce one yourself.